-Jan and I have finally recorded our Duo album Facing Duality.
-The release and tour are scheduled for September & October 2020.
+Jan von Klewitz and I have finally released our first Duo album Facing Duality.
+We are on CD release tour in September & October.

 I had an amazing time in Iceland where I played two concerts at the Harpa Concert Hall.
 The first concert was with Sigurdur Flosason and his quartet.
 After three rehearsal days, I conducted the Reykjavik Big Band with my original music.